ethannicholas/Frost/docs/overview.md

 Regular Expressions
 -------------------

-Regular expressions are first-class values in Panda, introduced with the syntax `/regex/`.
+Regular expressions are first-class values in Frost, introduced with the syntax `/regex/`.
 This syntax creates a value of type [RegularExpression], which many methods in `String` and `MutableString` operate on. `RegularExpression` may also be used to directly create a `Matcher` object to do your own matching.